 Abstract.
 In many cases it is better to extract a set of decision trees and a set of possible logical data descriptions instead of a single model.
-Methods for creating forests of decision trees based on Separability of Split Value (SSV) criterion are presented.
-Preliminary results confirm their usefulness in understanding data structures.
+The trees that include premises with constraints on the distances from some reference points are more flexible because they provide nonlinear decision borders.
+Methods for creating heterogeneous forests of decision trees based on Separability of Split Value (SSV) criterion are presented.
+The results confirm their usefulness in understanding data structures.